jrean/laravel-user-verification/README.md

 ## Errors

 This package throws several exceptions.
+You are free to use `try/catch` statements or to rely on Laravel built-in exceptions handling.

 * `ModelNotCompliantException`

 The model instance provided is not compliant with this package.
+It must implement the authenticatable interface `Illuminate\Contracts\Auth\Authenticatable`

 * `TokenMismatchException`

 Wrong verification token.

 * `UserIsVerifiedException`

-This user is already verified.
+The given user is already verified.

 * `UserNotFoundException`

 No user found for the given e-mail adresse.

 ### Error View

-Create a view for the default verification error route at `resources/views/errors/user-verification.blade.php`.
+Create a view for the default verification error route `/verification/error` at `resources/views/errors/user-verification.blade.php`.
+If an error occurs, the user will be redirected to this route and this view will be rendered.
 Customize this view to your needs.

 ## Usage